inumella-sricharan/pagerank-on-massive-graphs/README.md

 $A \times C = \lambda C$ where A is the adjacency matrix(with self loops removed) and C is the centrality vector.<br>

 ***Note: It depends what A indicates here, whether the a row of A indicates all the 'in-link neighbours' or 'out-link neighbours' is a choice.
 In most cases
-'in-link neighbours' are preferred since the neighbours decide the importance, so a node cannot trick/exploit in gaining massive importance by connecting to a lot of nodes.*** <br><br>
+'in-link neighbours' are preferred since the neighbours decide the importance, so a node cannot trick/exploit in gaining massive importance by deliberately connecting to a lot of nodes.*** <br><br>
 ### <ins>🎆 Power Iteration method:</ins><br>
 If our task is to find $A \times C = \lambda C$, then its about finding the eigen vector corresponding to the largest eigenvalue of A.<br>
 It can be found out through the power iteration method where we start with a random vector and repititively multiply A with it until convergence.<br><br>